onx001/tp/docs/UserGuide.md

 ## Ending the game

-The game will automatically end and a victor be declared when one side has been checkmated (i.e. their king is in check, and there is no possible escape), or if their king has been captured.
+The game will automatically end and a victor be declared when one side has been checkmated, or if their king has been captured.
+Checkmate is the point in the game where the attacking player has the opponent's king in a situation where it can't escape being captured on the next move.
+The king is "trapped" and has no safe squares to move to, and no other pieces can help.

 ## Features